microsoft/vscode-webview-ui-toolkit/docs/getting-started.md

 **Get webview content method**

-The `_getWebviewHtml` method is where the UI of the extension will be defined.
+The `_getWebviewContent` method is where the UI of the extension will be defined.

-This is also where references to CSS and JavaScript files/packages are created and inserted into the webview HTML.
-You'll configure a reference to the Webview UI Toolkit here, in the second part of this guide.
+This is also where references to CSS and JavaScript files are created and inserted into the webview HTML.

 ```typescript
 // file: src/panels/HelloWorldPanel.ts